brendankane04/grafana-for-embedded/README.md

 3. On all the agent machines collecting and reporting data, set the environment variable `LOKI_IP_ADDR` to the hostname or IP recorded in step 2.
 4. Run the command `make simple_agent_node` on the machines.
 The default Loki datasource should see all the reported logs from the agents, differentiated with the `hostname` tag.
 5. *(Optional) To use extra features, run `make full_agent_node` instead on the agent nodes.

+# Future Work

+The following features will be added in the future.
+Be sure to star the repo for updates.:

+* Containerized dev enviornments to run on agents when using SSH or VNC panels
+* MQTT Reading (Likely with InfluxDB)
+* Reading in HTTP traffic
+* Scraping in Bluetooth/BLE traffic
+* Dashboards for interacting with a bus pirate
+* Prometheus for visualizing metrics as opposed to just logs
+* Dashboards for arduino-as-oscilloscope scraping tool
+* More example dashboards (gauges, alerts, plots, etc)
+* An interfacing tool & dashboard(s) for controlling and collecting data from some lab power supply test equipment.
+* Extending serial-reading to repeatedly poll a REPL/command prompt device with request/response commands for non-headless dat a collection
+* Store images in a database
+* Create a data collection tool which will use computer vision to determine LED states and create dashboards to graph LED states over time